sumerc/sumerc.github.io/content/posts/making-python-fitter-and-faster.md

 {{< /highlight >}}

 Notice the change?
 The adaptive instruction is gone.
 Interpreter became confident enough to optimize this code by replacing the instruction with a specialized one: `BINARY_OP_MULTIPLY_FLOAT`.
 This is called **specialization.**

-According to https://peps.python.org/pep-0659/#performance, using specialized interpreter on Python 3.11, resulted speedups in the range of %10-%60 for some workloads.

 There are tradeoffs though.
 One of them is memory-- each specialization introduces a small memory cost, as the interpreter needs to store runtime information alongside the instruction.
 This is managed through an **inline cache**.